juliesymons/juliesymons/GettingStarted.md

 * ComplexVectorField (a vector field with complex elements)
 * ColorField         (a field where each order-1 tensor is a pixel)

-Each field has a shape, a tensor shape, and an element type.
+Each field has a `fieldShape`, a `tensorShape`, and an `elementType`.
 The field shape has a dimension.
-The tensor shape also  has a dimension, called an order.
+The tensor shape also has a dimension, called an order or `tensorOrder`.
 CCT supports up to 3 dimensions and up to 3rd-order tensors.
 Shapes are defined by layers, rows, and columns.
 A field with 3 dimensions has layers, rows, and columns.
 A field with 2 dimensions has rows and columns.
 For tensors, an order-0 tensor is called a scalar and contains a single number.
 An order-1 tensor is called a vector and contains one or more numbers.
 An order-2 tensor is called a matrix.
 The 3rd-order tensor is just called `Tensor3` in CCT.
 Tensors hold elements, which are defined by the `ElementType`, e.g. `Float32`.
 The complex fields have real and imaginary components, which are both floats.

 Additional field types may be defined by the user.